Kimberly is a mom who knows the dos and don'ts of convincing parents to allow a later bedtime.

 - Find a way to create touch.
 Touch your mom's arm or shoulder, or give her a hug.
 She will appreciate this gesture and increase your bond during the conversation.

 Here is something you could say to your parents.
 Of course, you will want to tweak it to meet your situation.
 A good time to ask would be later on a weekday when bedtime is approaching.
 You could say:

 You: Mom, could I talk to you for a second?

 You: I think it would be great if I had more time to study, don't you?

-You: I've been thinking about this a lot lately and I think it would be really helpful if I could stay up a half hour later on weekdays.
-I could really use that time to finish studying and get in some down time before school the next day.
-And, all of my friends are able to stay up until at least that time.
+You: I've been thinking about this a lot lately, and I think it would be really helpful if I could stay up a half-hour later on weekdays.
+I could really use that time to finish studying and get in some downtime before school the next day.
+And, all of my friends are allowed to stay up until at least that time.
 Don't you think that's a good idea?

-Mom: Let me and your Dad talk about it and we'll get back with you.
+Mom: Let me and your dad talk about it, and we'll get back to you.

 - How to Persuade People with Subconscious Techniques: 12 steps